jb29237/POSHZendesk/README.md

 # POSHZendesk
-Powershell rapper for the Zendesk API
+Powershell wrapper for the Zendesk API

 This repository sets out to build a Powershell module which leverages the Zendesk API.